echeran/smile-of-murugan/webbook/chapter05.md

 classical poetry.
 Now what is this traditional and conventionalized matter in our particular poem?
 What are the diagnostic features?
-First, there are some elements of the so-called *karupporuḷ* present here, i.e. of "things born" or "native": the strata of *karupporuḷ!* is represented by the "snake" *(aravu*) and by the "jungle elephant" *(kana yanai*); that is by the beasts typical for the mountainous region (*kuriňci*).
-The word *kāṇam* "jungle, forest" also belongs to this strata.
-As far as the uripporuḷ is concerned, or the strata which deals with human situations and feelings, the key-word is *aṇaňku* "trouble"; "be troubled, afflicted, suffer pain", "afflict"-a feeling typical again for the *kuṟiňci* situation.
+First, there are some elements of the so-called *karupporuḷ* present here, i.e. of "things born" or "native": the strata of *karupporuḷ* is represented by the "snake" (*aravu*) and by the "jungle elephant" (*kāṉa yāṉai*); that is by the beasts typical for the mountainous region (*kuṟiňci*).
+The word *kāṉam* "jungle, forest" also belongs to this strata.
+As far as the *uripporuḷ* is concerned, or the strata which deals with human situations and feelings, the key-word is *aṇaṅku* "trouble"; "be troubled, afflicted, suffer pain", "afflict"—a feeling typical again for the *kuṟiňci* situation.
 The "troubles" or "sufferings of love" belong to the characteristic behavioural features of the "mountain-poetry" (union of lovers).
 There are no other elements